top of page

 In Vitro Fertilization

-In Vitro Fertilization (IVF) is an Assisted Reproduction Technology procedure that involves removing eggs from a woman’s ovaries and fertilizing them outside her body.
-The resulting embryos are then transferred into a woman’s uterus through the cervix.
-Specifically, it is the common name of in vitro fertilization-embryo transfer technology, which refers to the use of artificial methods to fertilize eggs and sperm in vitro, and carry out early embryonic development, and then transfer to the mother's uterus to develop and give birth to a baby.
+In Vitro Fertilization (IVF) is a procedure within Assisted Reproduction Technology that involves retrieving eggs from a woman's ovaries and fertilizing them outside her body.
+Following fertilization, the resulting embryos are transferred into the woman's uterus through the cervix.
+Specifically, IVF refers to the use of artificial methods to fertilize eggs and sperm in vitro, followed by early embryonic development before transferring the embryos to the mother's uterus for further development and birth of a baby.

-Embryos developed through in vitro fertilization, prior to transplantation, are subjected to genetic diagnosis and analysis of their genetic material to exclude chromosomal or genetic abnormalities.
-Healthy embryos are selected and implanted into the uterus to prevent the transmission of genetic diseases.
-Suitable for patients with gender preferences for twins/fetuses, recurrent natural miscarriages, family history of genetic diseases, and a history of giving birth to children with genetic diseases.
+Before embryo transplantation, embryos developed through IVF undergo genetic diagnosis and analysis to identify and exclude any chromosomal or genetic abnormalities.
+This process enables the selection of healthy embryos for implantation, thereby reducing the risk of transmitting genetic diseases.
+IVF is particularly suitable for patients with preferences for twins or multiple pregnancies, recurrent natural miscarriages, a family history of genetic diseases, or a history of giving birth to children with genetic diseases.

 7.jpg